andrewyao16/andrewyao16.github.io/_projects/1_project.md

 ## Related Publications

 1. **Yao, Y.**, Dawson, M. L., Dabdub, D., and Riemer, N. (2021).
 Evaluating the Impacts of Cloud Processing on Resuspended Aerosol Particles After Cloud Evaporation Using a Particle Resolved Model. *Journal of Geophysical Research: Atmospheres*, 126(24), e2021JD034992.
 [DOI](https://doi.org/10.1029/2021JD034992)
+2. **Yao, Y.**, Jeffrey H. Curtis, and Nicole Riemer, Quantifying the Effects of Cloud Processing on Aerosol Optical Properties Using a Particle-Resolved Model, in preparation for Atmos.
+Chem.
+Phys..